-We have been closely following the government guidance for Early Years settings and we have developed a new COVID-19 Policy and Procedures to keep all the children, their families and Polstead staff safe.
+We have been closely following the government guidance for Early Years settings and we have developed specific COVID-19 policy and procedures to keep all our children, their families and Polstead staff safe.
 We will review these procedures regularly and update you of any changes.
 We will see how these work in practice and we may adapt them as we feel necessary.
-The full and more detailed COVID-19 Policy will be available on our website but below I wanted to put as much information as possible to inform you of the new procedures so that you and your children feel prepared for the start of term.
+The full and more detailed COVID-19 Policy will be available on our website but below we wanted to put as much information as possible to inform you of the new procedures so that you and your children feel prepared for the start of your Polstead adventure.

 Arrival and drop-off

-We will operate a one-way system.
-You will come down the alleyway and wait by the garden gate, which will be open from 9 to 9.30 am.
+We are operating a one-way system.
+Families proceed down the alleyway and wait by the garden gate, which will be open from 9 to 9.30 am.
 If a queue forms in the alleyway please remember to keep a 2m distance.
-You will go through the gate into the garden, where a member of staff will greet you and ask you to place your child's water bottle and lunch bag (if applicable) onto a trolley.
+We recommend that parents and carers wear a mask when dropping off and picking up.
+When the gate is opened families go through the gate into the garden.
+A member of staff will greet you and ask you to place your child's water bottle and lunch bag (if applicable) onto a trolley.
 You and your child will then be asked to wash your hands in our new outside sink.
-You will then carry on through the garden round the corner to the double door.
+Parents/carers will then carry on through the garden round the corner to the garden double door.

 If your child stays for the morning session only we ask you come to collect at 12 pm.
 Please wait outside the main building, do not come down the alleyway.
 A member of staff will come out and see who has come to collect and then they will bring your children out to you one by one to ensure social distancing.